sure-trust/G16_VLSI/Mini Projects/GAYAZ/minor_2/README.md

 #### Synchronization:
 </i>
-Handshaking signals are used to synchronize the write and read operations between devices operating at different clock frequencies or with independent timing domains.
+Handshaking signals are used to synchronize the write and read operations between devices operating at different clock frequencies or with independent timing domains.Handshaking ensures that both devices are synchronized and ready for data transfer, preventing data loss or corruption.
+It also allows for flow control, ensuring that data is not overwhelmed or lost due to differences in processing speeds or buffer capacities between devices.
+Handshaking is crucial in asynchronous communication, where devices may not share a common clock signal and operate independently.

 <i>

 #### Error Handling: